 - The major power units and the control systems are to be duplicated so that if one of them fails, the other can easily substitute for them as standby

-- Emergency Power Supply: The steering gear system is to be provided with additional power unit (hydraulic pump etc.) connected to the emergency power supply from Emergency Generator, which shall be capable of turning the rudder from 15 degrees from one side to other side within 60 seconds with the vessel moving at a maximum service speed or 7 knots, whichever is greater
+- Emergency Power Supply: The steering gear system is to be provided with an additional power unit (hydraulic pump etc.) connected to the emergency power supply from the Emergency Generator, which shall be capable of turning the rudder from 15 degrees from one side to another side within 60 seconds with the vessel moving at a maximum service speed or 7 knots, whichever is greater

 Types of Steering Gears On Ships